Read on how to enrich your life by purpose, i.e. to find depth and, a reason to get out of bed each morning, your own Ikigai.

 Women's Web is an open platform that publishes a diversity of views.
 Individual posts do not necessarily represent the platform's views and opinions at all times.
 If you have a complementary or differing point of view, sign up and start sharing your views too!

-A practicing psychologist, writer and an avid gardener.
+A licensed psychotherapist/counselor, writer and an avid gardener.

 Life becomes easier and more beautiful when we can see the good in other people.
 Learn to enjoy every minute of your life.
 Be happy now.
 Don’t wait for something outside of yourself to make you happy in the future.
 Think how really precious is the time you have to spend, whether it’s at work or with your family.
 Every minute should be enjoyed and savored.
 I wish more such women empowerment issues are brought forth.

 Here’s To Our Mothers And Grandmothers Who Achieved So Much Without The Freedom Today’s Women Enjoy

 Why Do Women Still Face So Many Societal, Emotional And Patriarchal Barriers Even In 2020?